-Now here’s the big mystery for adding coping text to a chalkboard!
+Now here’s the big mystery for adding copying text to a chalkboard!

 Turn the paper over and rub the entire surface with your pencil.
-Make sure all of the area behind the text is covered.
+Make sure all of the areas behind the text are covered.

 Place the paper right side up again on the chalkboard, exactly where you want the writing to go.

-Very carefully, trace the outlines of each letter of the text.
+Very carefully, trace the outlines of each letter of the text with a sharp pencil.
 Outlining the letters will leave a faint copy of the text once the paper is removed.

 Then, just fill in the outlines with your chalk.
 Easy peasy and carrots!